mesosphere/dcos-commons/docs/pages/developer-guide.md

 * **Pods**: A pod is simply a set of tasks.

-* **hello-world-pod**: This is the name of a type of a pod.
-You can choose any name for a pod type  In this example, we have one kind of pod defined and its name is `hello-world-pod`.
+* **helloworld-pod**: This is the name of a type of a pod.
+You can choose any name for a pod type  In this example, we have one kind of pod defined and its name is `helloworld-pod`.

 * **count**: The number of instances of the pod.

 * **tasks**: The list of tasks in the pod.

-* **hello-world-task**: In this example, the single pod definition is composed of a single task.
-The name of this task is "hello-world-task".
+* **helloworld-task**: In this example, the single pod definition is composed of a single task.
+The name of this task is "helloworld-task".

 * **goal**: Every task must have a goal state.
 There are two possible goal states: `RUNNING` and `FINISHED`. `RUNNING` indicates that a task should always be running, so if it exits, it should be restarted. `FINISHED` indicates that if a task finishes successfully it does not need to be restarted.